MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 #### Azure Monitor

 [Azure Monitor](/azure/azure-monitor/essentials/data-platform-metrics) is the recommended monitoring and visualization platform for Azure IoT solutions.
-Devices, services, and applications, regardless of deployment location, can push log messages directly or through built-in connectors into Azure Monitor.
+You can configure devices, cloud services, and applications, regardless of deployment location, to push log messages directly or through built-in connectors into Azure Monitor.

-Configure devices, cloud services, and applications to collect and connect to Azure Monitor.
-Azure Monitor provides custom log parsing to facilitate the decomposition of events and records into individual fields for indexing and search.

-Enable remote monitoring of IoT Edge devices using Azure Monitor [built-in metrics integration](/azure/iot-edge/how-to-collect-and-transport-metrics).
+- Use Azure Monitor [built-in metrics integration](/azure/iot-edge/how-to-collect-and-transport-metrics) for remote monitoring of IoT Edge devices.
 To enable this capability on your devices, add the IoT Edge Metrics Collector module to your deployment and configure it to collect and transport module metrics to Azure Monitor.

-Azure Monitor lets you monitor the state of your IoT Hub environment, ensure it's running properly, and verify that your devices aren't being throttled or experiencing connection issues.
+- With Azure Monitor, you can monitor the state of your IoT Hub environment, ensure it's running properly, and verify that your devices aren't being throttled or experiencing connection issues.
 IoT Hub provides [usage metrics](/azure/iot-hub/monitor-iot-hub), such as the number of messages used and the number of devices connected.
-You can monitor data generated by Azure IoT Hub and relay it to Azure Monitor for analysis and to alert other services.
+You can relay this data to Azure Monitor for analysis and to alert other services.

-If your solution uses Azure IoT Central, you can use the metrics IoT Central provides to assess the health of connected devices and active data exports.
+- If your solution uses Azure IoT Central, you can use the metrics IoT Central provides to assess the health of connected devices and active data exports.
 IoT Central applications enable metrics by default, which you can access from the Azure portal.
-The Azure Monitor data platform also exposes and provides several ways to interact with these metrics.
+Azure Monitor exposes and provides several ways to interact with these metrics.

+- Azure Monitor provides custom log parsing to facilitate the decomposition of events and records into individual fields for indexing and search.

+- Implement a real-time dashboard and Azure Monitor alerts to monitor Azure backend services.
+Alerts proactively notify you about specific conditions in your monitoring data, so you can identify and address issues before customers encounter them.
+You can set alerts on metrics, logs, and the activity log.

-If an IoT solution requires a custom application in Azure App Service, Azure Kubernetes Service, or Azure Functions, use [Application Insights](/azure/azure-monitor/app/cloudservices) for application monitoring and analysis.
-Application Insights is a feature of Azure Monitor that provides extensible application performance management and monitoring for live web apps.
-Use Application Insights to:
+[Application Insights](/azure/azure-monitor/app/cloudservices) is a feature of Azure Monitor that provides extensible application performance management and monitoring for live web apps.
+If an IoT solution requires a custom application in Azure App Service, Azure Kubernetes Service, or Azure Functions, use Application Insights for application monitoring and analysis.

+You can use Application Insights to:

 - Automatically detect performance anomalies.
 - Help diagnose issues by using powerful analytics tools.
 - See what users actually do with apps.
 - Help continuously improve app performance and usability.

-Enable a real-time dashboard and alerts to monitor Azure backend services.
-Azure Monitor alerts proactively notify you about specific conditions in your monitoring data, and let you identify and address issues before your customers encounter them.
-You can set alerts on metrics, logs, and the activity log.

 #### Continuous monitoring

-*Continuous integration and continuous deployment (CI/CD)* is a DevOps concept that helps you deliver software more quickly and reliably and provide continuous value to your users. *Continuous monitoring (CM)* is a follow-up concept that lets you incorporate monitoring across each phase of your DevOps cycle.
+Continuous integration and continuous deployment (CI/CD) is a DevOps concept that helps you deliver software more quickly and reliably and provide continuous value to your users. *Continuous monitoring (CM)* is a follow-up concept that lets you incorporate monitoring across each phase of your DevOps cycle.

 CM continuously ensures the health, performance, and reliability of your apps and infrastructure as they flow through development, production, and release to customers.
 For more information, see: